tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/sparse_ops.md

 `sp_a=True`.

-This operation tends to perform well when A is more sparse, if the column size of the product is small (e.g. matrix-vector multiplication), if sp_a.shape takes on large values.
+This operation tends to perform well when A is more sparse, if the column size of the product is small (e.g. matrix-vector multiplication), if `sp_a.dense_shape` takes on large values.

 Below is a rough speed comparison between sparse_tensor_dense_matmul, labelled 'sparse', and matmul(sp_a=True), labelled 'dense'.
 For purposes of